-Georgia White Collar Crimes Defense Lawyer With 24 Years’ Experience
+Georgia White Collar Crimes Defense Lawyer With 20+ Years of Experience

 Penalties for White Collar Crimes in Georgia

 There are a variety of white-collar crimes that can bring extremely harsh sentences and penalties.
-This is why it is essential to understand the different types of white-collar crime charges and have an experienced legal attorney by your side to ensure you get the best possible results for your case.
+This is why it is essential to understand the different types of white-collar crime charges and have an experienced white collar crime attorney by your side to ensure you get the best possible results for your case.

 Fraud—this is one of the most common types of white-collar crimes.
 Fraud involves imitating someone else to take funds out of the real owner’s bank account and may assist with identity theft.
 Fraud is a felony punishable by 1 to 10 years jail time, and a fine of up to $100,000 or both.

 Credit Card Fraud—this is the process of obtaining goods by using another person’s credit card information and obtaining unauthorized funds from an account.
 Credit card fraud is punishable by a fine of no more than $5,000 and 1-3 years of prison.